Undergraduate

 Careers & outcomes

 PTA's help people recover from injuries and manage health conditions while improving mobility.
-With an associate degree in physical therapy assistant studies, you can enter high-demand healthcare roles and make a difference in people's lives every day.
+With a physical therapist assistant associates degree, you can enter high-demand healthcare roles and make a difference in people's lives every day.

 PTA's help people recover from injuries and manage health conditions while improving mobility.
-With an associate degree in physical therapy assistant studies, you can enter high-demand healthcare roles and make a difference in people's lives every day.
+With a physical therapist assistant associates degree, you can enter high-demand healthcare roles and make a difference in people's lives every day.

 What kind of roles can you get?